Apollounknowndev/trimmable-tools/README.md

 While the part of the pack that allows you to trim tools is server-side, clients will need to have either the resource pack (attached with the datapack) or the mod installed to see the textures correctly.

 If you are using Trimmable Tools on 1.19.4, **the 1.20 built-in datapack MUST be enabled**.

+Big thanks to _humanoid who made the textures for this mod!